Mentoring for B.A.M.E. employees

 Mentoring is an equal, non-hierarchical partnership between two people in which a series of development conversations take place.
 Commonly, one person (the mentor) uses their experience, expertise and professional skill set to aid the development of the other person (the mentee).

-Effective mentoring can empower and inspire all members of our University community to fulfil their potential and, over time, support the creation of a culture of collaboration where we openly share our work, achievements and knowledge with colleagues across the organisation to aid the development of others.
+Effective mentoring can empower and inspire all members of our community to fulfil their potential and, over time, support the creation of a culture of collaboration where we openly share our work, achievements and knowledge with colleagues across the organisation to aid the development of others.

 Our mentorship framework